-You might assume that mostly women write me, but it’s actually split down the middle pretty evenly, especially at my friendship site.
+You might assume that mostly women write me, but it’s actually split down the middle pretty evenly.
 Does that surprise you?
 It doesn’t surprise me.
 All anyone wants is to feel accepted, and that doesn’t change as you get older.
 I have some younger people write me, but many middle aged and older people, too.
 And that variety is remarkable to me.

 I enjoy hearing from each of you and learning about your individual perspectives.